March 7-8, 2019 | Hyatt Regency Coconut Point | Bonita Springs, FL

 Thursday, March 7, 8:15 am - 9:30 am

-Presenter: Stevie D. Conlon (Vice President, Tax and Regulatory Counsel, Wolters Kluwer – New York, NY)
+Presenter: Stevie D. Conlon (Vice President, Tax and Regulatory Counsel, Wolters Kluwer – Chicago, IL and Boston, MA)

 The public finance practice is steeped in tradition and history.
 Although the fundamental characteristics of the municipal bond market have remained stable for more than a century, financial and technological innovation have been an important component for many years.
 For example, game changing variable rate remarketed instruments were developed in this market over 30 years ago.
 Financial derivatives have also long been employed in the municipal bond market.
 However, evolution continues and the market may soon feel the ripples and waves of a new technology that is changing the shape and structure of finance.

 This new technology is the encrypted distributed transaction ledger system referred to as “blockchain.”
 The financial industry has already started to implement blockchain for use in banking settlement systems, and other industries are well underway in efforts to use blockchain to streamline and automate transactions.
 First steps are being taken even in the municipal market to try to apply blockchain in bond financings, with the city of Berkeley, California, being one of the first issuers actively discussing the issuance of bonds using the distributed ledger system.